ikfoundation.org

 Promoting Natural & Cultural History

-Evidence for the traditions of transferring embroidery patterns may be studied from art, correspondence and literature that originate from the well-to-do and bourgeoisie in for example Italy, France, Great Britain and Sweden.
-This could either be for the purpose of decorating a young lady’s future dowry including clothing and textile furnishing or as educational needlecraft or a leisure activity.
-Embroidery and sewing at home were also considered a suitable source of income for women from the higher classes, if the family happened to be short of money temporarily or for longer periods.
+Evidence for the traditions of transferring embroidery patterns may be studied from art, correspondence, and literature that originates from the well-to-do and bourgeoisie, such as Italy, France, Great Britain, and Sweden.
+This could either be for the purpose of decorating a young lady’s future dowry, including clothing and textile furnishing, or as educational needlecraft or a leisure activity.
+Embroidery and sewing at home were also considered a suitable source of income for women from the higher classes, if the family happened to be short of money temporarily or for more extended periods.

-The Swedish textile historian Ernst Fischer made interesting observations in his research on free embroidery from 1971 of the above depicted woman.
-Among other facts he noticed: ‘The four images show how a woman transfers a pattern for an embroidery to the preferred foundation.
-On the first a woman is sitting by a frame, which rests on two trestles.
+The Swedish textile historian Ernst Fischer made interesting observations in his research on free embroidery from 1971 of the above-depicted woman.
+Among other facts, he noticed: ‘The four images show how a woman transfers a pattern for an embroidery to the preferred foundation.
+On the first, a woman sits by a frame, which rests on two trestles.
 The pattern is placed under the fabric.
 A candle below the frame makes the pattern visible on the fabric.
-On the second image the woman uses a frame placed in front of a window, whose light gives the same effect as the burning candle on the first image.
-On the third image the woman has dotted the pattern onto the fabric with a dusting of charcoal, in that manner she has transferred the pattern on to the fabric.
-On the last image the design of the pattern is sketched without any tools directly on the fabric.’
-Additionally Fischer made several comparisons from poems and correspondence in upper-class homes touching on the subject, which have given evidence for that the same transferring techniques for embroidery designs were in use in 18th century Sweden – and had probably been for quite a long time.
-One letter in particular also proved that it was not necessarily the embroiderer her/himself who sketched the pattern, revealed when the count Claes Julius Ekeblad (1742-1808) wrote to his wife Brita Margareta Horn af Ekebyholm (1745-1791) about a fire screen.
+In the second image, the woman uses a frame placed in front of a window, whose light gives the same effect as the burning candle in the first image.
+In the third image, the woman has dotted the pattern onto the fabric with a dusting of charcoal; in that manner, she has transferred the pattern onto the fabric.
+In the last image, the design of the pattern is sketched without any tools directly on the fabric.’
+Additionally, Fischer made several comparisons from poems and correspondence in upper-class homes touching on the subject, which have given evidence that the same transferring techniques for embroidery designs were in use in 18th century Sweden – and had probably been for quite a long time.
+One letter in particular also proved that it was not necessarily the embroiderer her/himself who sketched the pattern, revealed when Count Claes Julius Ekeblad (1742-1808) wrote to his wife Brita Margareta Horn af Ekebyholm (1745-1791) about a fire screen.
 ‘Your screen is becoming exquisitely beautiful after the drawing.
 At Hedda’s [sister to countess Piper] I have arranged to stretch the satin in the frame; so Mr Sparrgren [the young pattern draughtsman] not will stain it’ (February 11th, 1782).
 Quotes in translation from the Swedish.

 Perforated paper drawings in pencil for embroidery dating from the early 18th century have also been preserved.
-Chalk for darker fabric or charcoal for lighter coloured fabric were applied/rubbed and in that way transferred on to the textile material through the needle holes.
-Research published by Anna Maja Nylén also explains that the Nordic Museum keep around 50 paper design of this type in their collections.
+Chalk for darker fabric or charcoal for lighter coloured fabric was applied/rubbed and, in that way, transferred onto the textile material through the needle holes.
+Research published by Anna Maja Nylén also explains that the Nordic Museum keep around 50 paper designs of this type in their collections.
 These drawings once belonged to the Countess Beata Jacquette Ribbing and were made in the period 1700 to 1730 by an unknown, but skilled draughtsman.
-Visual or written proofs of these transferring techniques for embroidery can almost entirely be traced from sources linked to individuals of the wealthy or bourgeoisie, but possibly these various methods were also known in the farmers’ communities in southern Sweden for example, where the tradition for various free designs with woollen yarn on woollen cloth were wide-spread.
-Like on the travel cushion illustrated below.
-Besides the charcoal or chalk, potato flour was also commonly used to line out the patterning on the woollen cloth in these communities.
+Visual or written proofs of these transferring techniques for embroidery can almost entirely be traced from sources linked to individuals of the wealthy or bourgeoisie.
+Still, possibly these various methods were also known in the farmers’ communities in southern Sweden, for example, where the tradition of various free designs with woollen yarn on woollen cloth was widespread, like on the travel cushion illustrated below.
+Besides charcoal or chalk, potato flour was also commonly used to line out the patterning on the woollen cloth in these communities.

 Sources: